 MRI imaging takes a 3D image of the oral cavity, including your teeth and jaw.
 This is a useful method for evaluating soft tissue.

-Lovett Dental provides a wide array of services in a comfortable environment.
+Lovett Dental Meyerland Plaza provides a wide array of services in a comfortable environment.
 Our services include:

-We offer diagnostic dental X-rays in Meyerland Plaza, including relaxing surroundings for your optimum comfort.
-Give Lovett Dental in Meyerland Plaza a call at 832.551.3318, and let us help you maintain good oral health by making us your family dentistry practice.
+We offer diagnostic dental X-rays at Lovett Dental Meyerland Plaza, including relaxing surroundings for your optimum comfort.
+Give Lovett Dental Meyerland Plaza a call at 281-974-3434, or contact us online and let us help you maintain good oral health by making us your family dentistry practice.